 89. Create a cinematic masterpiece

 Even if it takes 10 years, you will have something that will last for generations.
-My personal pick would be “Baraka”.
+My pick would be “Baraka”.

 90. Create a literary masterpiece